marcusbotacin/BranchMonitoringProject/README.md

 ### In English

-The work *Enhancing Branch Monitoring for Security Purposes: From Control Flow Integrity to Malware Analysis and Debugging* will appear in the [ACM Transactions on Privacy and Security (TOPS)](http://tops.acm.org/).
+We published an academic paper, titled *Enhancing Branch Monitoring for Security Purposes: From Control Flow Integrity to Malware Analysis and Debugging*, in the [ACM Transactions on Privacy and Security (TOPS)](https://dl.acm.org/citation.cfm?id=3152162).
+It covers both theory and practice about branch monitoring.

 ### In Portuguese